 I recall arranging to meet Heinrich Groenewald and perhaps one or two others from his entourage during intervals, so I guess they had sorted themselves out with tickets way ahead.
 I know Janie was with me for those gatherings, which is one of the reasons I’m coming round to the idea that she joined me for both days that time.

 I vaguely recall sitting in the Edrich Upper (or perhaps the Compton Upper) with Janie for this match.
-I think this might have been one of the occasions we had our ears bent by a pair of former Reuters journalists, who told us exactly the same old stories the second time as they had a couple of years earlier, without twigging that we had sat next to them and heard their stories before.
+I think this might have been one of the occasions we had our ears bent by a pair of former Reuters journalists, who told us exactly the same old stories the second time as they had a year or two earlier, without twigging that we had sat next to them and heard their stories before.
 But whether this match was the first time or the second time we endured that pair I cannot recall.
-I think the second time.
+I think the second time…

-But what a match.
+But what a match (the 2012 one).
 Bitterly disappointing for England that they couldn’t quite turn things round and level the series, but on balance I think South Africa were the stronger side (just) at that time.

 Yup, I blame the London 2012 Olympics for suppressing most of my memory of this one; unusually blank for me, this.